pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 WebElement img = (imgs.size() >= 2) ? imgs.get(1) : null;
 ```

-Back to analyzing the code produced by Selenium IDE (and in general, by any Record/Playback tool), you can see it presents some problems:
+Back to analyzing the code produced by Selenium IDE (and in general, by any Record/Playback tool).
+You can see that our code presents some problems:
-- The test data and locators are hardcoded.
+- The test data and our locators are hardcoded.
 - We can't really say that the quality of the code is high.
-- The resulting code is an identical copy of the recording, which doesn't make the test flexible.
+- The resulting code is an identical copy of the recording, so our test isn't flexible.
-- Strictly speaking, by having actions of the users and assertions (verifications) in the same class, we are violating the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+- By having actions of the users and assertions (verifications) in the same class, we are violating the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 For those reasons, it's recommended to use the scripts of tools like Selenium IDE only as starting points.
-What you can do is to record the user interaction, add assertions and verifications, check that the script is working correctly, and then, export the script as source code.
+What you can do is to record the user interaction, add assertions and verifications, check that the script is working correctly, and then export the script as source code.

-Once you have the source code of the test, you can make adjustments to have better-designed tests.
-One technique to achieve this is the Page Object pattern, which will be the topic of the next section.
+Once you have the source code of the test, you can make adjustments to create better-designed tests.
+One technique to achieve this is the Page Object pattern, which we'll discuss in the next section.

-# The Page Object Pattern
+# Page Object Pattern
-In simple words, this pattern is about having one class representing a page and everything it can do.
+Simply put, Page Object pattern involves having one class represent a page and everything it can do.

-This allows us to separate the implementation from the specification.
-For example, if we change the ID/name/class of the text box where we enter the answer to an exercise in the Markdown tutorial (the implementation), the specification of testing if what we enter is correct doesn't change, so we have to update all the tests that use this element.
+This allows us to separate the [implementation from the specification](http://precisionsoftware.blogspot.com/2008/07/difference-between-specification-and.html).
+For example, if we change the ID/name/class of the text box where we enter the answer to an exercise in the Markdown tutorial (i.e. alter the **implementation**), the **specification** of testing if our answer is correct does not change accordingly, so we have to update all the tests that use this element.

-In contrast, page objects encapsulate implementation details in a single class to save us a lot of problems when they change.
+In contrast, page objects encapsulate implementation details in a single class to save us a lot of hassle when they change.

-So in this pattern, pages (or sections within a page) are represented as objects, and actions that you perform on that page are represented as methods.
+So, in this pattern, pages (or sections within a page) are represented as objects, and actions that you perform on that page are represented as methods.
 For example:
 ```java
 public class LessonPage {
 	private WebDriver driver;